MechFroG88/mechfrog88.github.io/_posts/ctf-sg-2021/2021-03-14-live-from-serangoon-road.markdown

 f(a[i],b[i],c[i],d[i]) = msg[i] \oplus cip[i]\\
 $$

 My code can find solution in less than 2 minutes on my laptop.
+It uses a backtracking method similar to how we solve sudoku and 8 queen problem.

+Z3 is also possible but somehow it just doesn't work for me.

 Here's the python code for the complete solution.